 View more FAQs...

-A total estimated budget figure is required at the pre-proposal stage.
+Awards will be for a maximum of US $70,000.
+Only a total estimated budget figure is required at the pre-proposal stage.
 Detailed budget requests and further justification will be requested from applicants invited to submit a full proposal.
 Total estimated budget numbers should be developed commensurate with the support needed to achieve the project goals.
-Use this budget template (16KB, .xls) to help better estimate anticipated total budget costs.
+A budget template (16KB, .xls) is available on the PEER website to help applicants better estimate anticipated total budget costs.

 Pre-Proposal Review Criteria

-The pre-proposal review process will be managed by the U.S. National Academy of Sciences (NAS).
-Pre-proposals will be evaluated by USAID and NAS based on the following criteria:
+The pre-proposal review process will be managed by the National Academies.
+Pre-proposals will be evaluated by USAID and the National Academies based on the following criteria:

 - PEER applicant compliance with eligibility requirements

-- If a prior PEER awardee, applicant must demonstrate how the proposed work is distinct from their prior PEER award and /or how the proposed work significantly builds off the previous PEER award to achieve broader development impact
+- (If a prior PEER awardee) Demonstration by the applicant of how the proposed work is distinct from their prior PEER award and /or how the proposed work significantly builds off the previous PEER award to achieve broader development impact

 Policy on Fraudulent or Plagiarized Data and Documents in Grant Submissions